Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 ![](portal_outside_bsp.mp4)

 ## Warning: Portal doesn't divide any space (green)
-If you are seeing this warning you likely have other issues with your portals that need addressing first, such as portals outside the BSP or unearthed edges.
-This warning could not be reproduced in isolation even when placing portal planes outside the BSP, or coincident with its boundary or seamsealer.
+Usually if you are seeing this warning you likely have other issues with your portals that need addressing first, such as portals outside the BSP or unearthed edges.
+This warning can also show up in isolation if your portal planes are extremely narrow, less than ~8 JMS units.

+## Warning: Found duplicate triangle building connected geometry (orange)
+This results from having duplicated/overlapping portal geometry.
+You may have accidentally duplicated the faces of your portals, or imported portals from a BSP tag using the [Halo Asset Blender Development Toolset](~general/community-tools/halo-asset-blender-development-toolset) without cleaning them up after.
+Import the WRL to see which portals are affected.
+You can select the duplicate set of faces by placing your cursor over the portal in face edit mode, and hitting {% key "L" /%} to select linked (connected faces).
+In the tool options that appear, select "Normal" if it's not already selected.
+This should result in selecting just of the two sets of duplicate faces at the portal, which you can confirm by moving.
+Delete the selection and move on to any other affected portals.
+If your portals are a separate object, merging vertices by distance will also resolve this.

 ## Warning: this structure_bsp needs to be reimported for new, faster visibility
 This warning is logged when loading a level in Sapien, not when you import a structure or run lightmaps.
 It indicates some kind of problem with the [PVS](~scenario_structure_bsp#potentially-visible-set) and your level will probably be invisible despite having run lightmaps.
 This warning should not be taken literally; at some time during Halo's development a new method of cluster visibility was developed and this message would have told artists to reimport their BSPs.
 With today's tools it just means that visibility data is invalid somehow.